PaulmSchneider/DataMining_Group12/README.md

 *How has traffic accident volume changed with time?*

 Year over year, day of the week
+Covid, Seasonality changes (drops in the winter, more holidays/foul weather), Time of day and day of the week (weekends saw a significant decrease in traffic) (

 *What locations have the most traffic accidents?*